-Your veterinarian will thus differentiate between ear mites and other agents responsible for ear pruritus such as Demodex canis (rare) or Malassezia pachydermatis.
+Your veterinarian will thus differentiate between ear mites and other agents responsible for ear pruritus.
+It includes Demodex canis (rare) or Malassezia pachydermatis.

 He will also observe your dog’s eardrum to make sure there are no complications.

 It can happen that the dog, by untimely scratching of his ear, ruptures an auricular vessel and generates an othematoma.
-In this case, the initial cause, namely scabies, must be treated before considering treatment for the othematoma.
+In this case, the initial cause, namely scabies, must treat before considering treatment for the othematoma.

 Treatment and prevention of ear mites